- Director of Keyboard Studies, Assistant Professor

 Deborah Masloski has won competitions both here and abroad and has appeared as a soloist with orchestras including the Chicago Civic Orchestra, New Mexico Symphony, Colorado Springs Orchestra, the UNC Symphony, the Carthage Wind Ensemble, and the Carthage Philharmonic Orchestra.
-She has performed and given masterclasses throughout the United States, Europe, and China and has performed on WFMT radio as part of the Dame Myra Hess series.
+She has performed and given masterclasses in the United States, Europe, and China and has performed on WFMT radio as part of the Dame Myra Hess and Introductions series.

-As part of the celebration of 150 Years of Women at Carthage, she performed Emma Lou Diemer’s Piano Concerto.
-Dr. Masloski teaches at Northwestern University, the Academy of the Music Institute of Chicago for gifted pre-college musicians, and the Rocky Mountain Summer Conservatory.
-A committed educator, she founded and directed the Orchestra Program for Skokie school district 731/2 and has been a guest speaker at Northwestern’s Center for Talent Development.
-Along with her family, she has been active in performing and teaching music in the Back of the Yards neighborhood in Chicago.
-She has held teaching positions at the University of Illinois at Chicago, Chicago State University, Lake Forest College, the Merit Music School, Jemez Summer Music in New Mexico and has been an artist in residence at California State University Chamber Music Festival.
+A committed educator she teaches at the Rocky Mountain Summer Conservatory, and the Academy of the Music Institute of Chicago and Northwestern University.
+She founded and directed the Orchestra Program for Skokie school district 731/2 and has been a guest speaker at Northwestern’s Center for Talent Development.
+Along with her family, she has been active performing and teaching in the Back of the Yards neighborhood in Chicago and has held teaching positions at the University of Illinois at Chicago, Chicago State University, Lake Forest College, the Merit Music School, Jemez Summer Music in New Mexico and artist in residence at California State University Chamber Music Festival.

-Dr. Masloski is a graduate of the Juilliard School where she received a master’s degree in performance.
+A graduate of the Juilliard School she received a master’s degree in performance.
 Her teachers included Nadia Reisenberg, Herbert Stessin, David Dubal, and David Diamond.
-She received her doctoral degree from Northwestern University where her research examined the influence of social and religious trends on piano literature.
-While at Northwestern, she coached and performed for the Opera productions and taught chamber music.
+She received her doctoral degree from Northwestern University where her research examined the influence of social and religious trends on the piano literature.
+At Northwestern she coached and performed for Opera productions and taught chamber music.
 Her primary teachers included David Kaiserman, Peter Webster, and John Buccheri.
+Her pedagogy studies were with Frances Larimer.
 Her formal training began at the Mozart Conservatory in Germany.
 As a recipient of the Presidential and Goodbrod Scholarships, she received a bachelor’s degree, magna cum laude, from the University of Northern Colorado.
-She took summer studies at the Aspen Music School and early music studies at the Oberlin Baroque Performance Institute.
+Summer studies were at the Aspen Music School and early music studies at the Oberlin Baroque Performance Institute.

 - D.M.A — Piano Performance, Northwestern University